-- A sufferer from household allergies or sensitivities: Wool mattresses are hypoallergenic.
+- Someone who suffers from household allergies or sensitivities: Wool mattresses are hypoallergenic.

-- In need of cushioning and pressure relief: Wool mattresses have the ability to support the body and distribute weight evenly.
+- In need of cushioning and pressure relief: Wool mattresses can support the body and distribute weight evenly.

 - Looking for a long-lasting mattress: Wool fibres are elastic and resilient, and if cared for properly, a wool mattress can last 20 years or more.

-- Wanting an eco-friendly choice: Wool mattresses are energy-saving, recyclable, bidegradable, and pesticide-free.
+- Wanting an eco-friendly choice: Wool mattresses can be energy-saving, recyclable, biodegradable, and pesticide-free.